-Out of the box, users can activate their devices, configure basic settings and start working straight away with Setup Assistant.
-After initial setup, users can also customise their personal preferences, such as language, location, Siri, iCloud and Find My iPhone.
-Devices that are enrolled in Apple Business Manager are automatically enrolled in MDM directly within the Setup Assistant.
+Out of the box, users can activate their devices, configure basic settings, and start working right away with Setup Assistant.
+After initial setup, users can also customize their personal preferences, such as language, location, Siri, iCloud, and Find My iPhone.
+Devices that are enrolled in Apple Business Manager are automatically enrolled in MDM right within the Setup Assistant.

-Allow users to personalise
+Allow users to personalize

-For personally enabled and BYOD deployments, allowing users to personalise their devices with their own Apple IDs increases productivity because users choose which apps and content will allow them to best accomplish their tasks and goals.
+For personally enabled and BYOD deployments, allowing users to personalize their devices with their own Apple IDs increases productivity because users choose which apps and content will allow them to best accomplish their tasks and goals.